-One of my goals for 2018 is professional growth; meaning how can I invest in myself so that I can better invest in my team?
+One of my goals for the year is professional growth; meaning how can I invest in myself so that I can better invest in my team?
 One of those ways is through books and another is attending live conferences.
 Joining masterminds and receiving high-quality coaching are two more ways I can invest in myself in the upcoming year.

 I don’t know about you, but I am a reader.
 More specifically, I’m a nonfiction reader.
 I do love a great novel now and then, but I mostly pick up business books.
 In today’s episode, I’m sharing the best books for online entrepreneurs that I read in 2017.